GCU’s Accelerated Nursing Program in the Orlando Area

 For more information on the accreditation of nursing programs and other university approvals, please visit our University Accreditation and Regulations page.

 As a prospective ABSN student, it's important to be aware of the financial commitment you have and the additional costs you are responsible for while attending GCU’s Orlando nursing program.
-To learn more about how much earning your nursing degree may cost, visit our cost of attendance page.
+To learn more about how much earning your nursing degree may cost, visit our Cost of Attendance page.

 With multiple nursing pathways available, GCU’s accelerated Bachelor of Science in Nursing (ABSN) program is designed for individuals who have either a non-nursing degree or for those with transfer credits or no prior coursework.

-At GCU, you can complete your undergraduate nursing degree from an institutionally accredited university.10 This means that GCU offers approved curriculums that can provide you with the opportunity to graduate as a career-ready nurse.
+At GCU, you can complete your undergraduate nursing degree from an institutionally accredited university.4 This means that GCU offers approved curriculums that can provide you with the opportunity to graduate as a career-ready nurse.

-605 Crescent Executive Court
+605 Crescent Executive Court, Suite 500

 Lake Mary, FL 32746